 Leadership

-Rev. Matthew González, J.D. - Founder and Executive Director
+Matthew González, J.D. - Executive Director and President

-Through his maternal line he is descended from seven Protestant pastors and ordained theologians.
+Through his maternal line he is descended from ten Protestant pastors and ordained theologians.
 His father's family is also profoundly religious, with three of his aunts, his paternal grandmother, and two of his great aunts, having their respective lay ministries edified by glossolalia (tongues).
-His father's sister Ann Camelia Bugliani, Ph.D. (née González) was a longtime romance languages professor—she has educated fluency in all of the romance languages—and eventual chairperson of the Modern Languages and Literature department at Loyola University Chicago.
+His father's sister Ann Camelia Bugliani, Ph.D. (née González) was a longtime romance languages professor (she has educated fluency in all of the romance languages), and eventual chairperson of the Modern Languages and Literature department at Loyola University, Chicago.

 Matthew worshipped at Central United Methodist Church in Skokie, Illinois as a child, where he had wonderful experiences, but was away from faith and in the spiritual darkness for twelve years.
 During June of 2008 he had an extravagant born again experience, surrendered his life to Jesus Christ, and began worshipping at an African American Pentecostal church in Evanston, Illinois, most ably led by the Right Rev. (Bishop) Frederick Harris, D.D., and his intensely anointed wife the Rev. Deloris Harris, M.Div., D.Min.
 Drawn to the Eucharist, he joined Church of the Holy Comforter (Episcopal), in Kenilworth, Illinois, during 2010.